blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/statelessscan.md

     * --detect.tools=DETECTOR,SIGNATURE_SCAN,DOCKER --detect.blackduck.scan.mode=STATELESS
     * --detect.tools=BAZEL,SIGNATURE_SCAN --detect.blackduck.scan.mode=STATELESS
     * --detect.tools=DETECTOR,DOCKER --detect.blackduck.scan.mode=RAPID
- * To invoke a stateless binary scan
+ * To invoke a stateless binary scan:
     * --detect.tools=BINARY_SCAN --detect.blackduck.scan.mode=STATELESS --detect.scaaas.scan.path=file:///foo/bar.exe
- * To invoke a stateless SCAaaS container scan
+ * To invoke a stateless Software Composition Analysis as a Service (SCAaaS) container scan:
     * --detect.tools=CONTAINER_SCAN --detect.blackduck.scan.mode=STATELESS --detect.scaaas.scan.path=file:///foo/docker-image.tar
+ * To invoke a stateless container scan that analyzes all container layers:
+    * --detect.tools=CONTAINER_SCAN --detect.blackduck.scan.mode=STATELESS --detect.container.scan.file.path=\<Path to local or URL for remote container\>

 ## Results

-Unlike persistent scans, no data is stored on Black Duck and all scans are done transiently.
-These scans are primarily intended to be fast, although they can take some time as communication with Black Duck is a requirement as it is reliant on [blackduck_product_name] policies.
+Unlike persistent scans, no data is stored on [blackduck_product_name] and all scans are done transiently.
+These scans are primarily intended to be fast, although they can take some time as communication with [blackduck_product_name] is a requirement as it is reliant on [blackduck_product_name] policies.

-The results are saved to a json file named 'name_version_BlackDuck_DeveloperMode_Result.json' in the Scan Output directory, where name and version are the project's name and version.
+The results are saved to a json file named `name_version_BlackDuck_DeveloperMode_Result.json` in the Scan Output directory, where name and version are the project's name and version.

 Stateless Scan only reports components that violate policies.
 If no policies are violated or there are no defined policies, then no components are returned.

 <note type="note">
-The format of the results file is dependent on Black Duck and in the future, newer versions of Black Duck may produce a different file format.</note>
+The format of the results file is dependent on [blackduck_product_name] and in the future, newer versions may produce a different file format.</note>

 The results of a Stateless Scan are also printed in the logs:
 ```